Marsel19/gymbeam/README.md

 To use the App you need to call endpoint `localhost:3000/getProductPositions`.
 It is a POST method and the payload object in JSON format contains properties: `product` and `workerPosition`.

+The `product` is the name of searching product.
+The `workerPosition` is current position of an employee.

 The format of JSON property is:
 {
     "product": string,